multatronic/goto/README.md

 ```

-Add a new path alias with with `g2dict -a [ALIAS] [-t TARGET]`.
+Add a new path alias with with `goto -a [ALIAS] [-t TARGET]`.
 The target can be relative to your current directory.
 If no target is supplied, the current directory will be assumed.

-You can add an alias with spaces by putting quotes around it, providing you also use them when running the goto command.
+You can add an alias with spaces by putting quotes around it, providing you also use them when jumping to the directory.

 Entries are stored in a json file `.g2dict` in your home folder.
 G2dict will create it if it isn't there, so you can safely delete it (you will lose your aliases ofcourse).

 jump to a directory with `goto [ALIAS]`, you can jump back to the previous directory with `goto prev`

+delete entries with `goto -d [ALIAS]`

+scrub dead links with `goto -s`